 Available Support Suitable for Access Form Tutors All year groups Principally in Form Time, break and lunchtime.
-Pupil Support Officer Years 7-13 Anytime [PSO's do not have a teaching commitment].
-Academic Heads of Year [AHOYS] and Sixth Form Deputies [SFD] Years 7-13 These members of staff have reduced timetables and pupils should be made aware of who they are and how to contact them.
+Pupil Support Officer Years 7-13 Anytime (PSOs do not have a teaching commitment).
+Academic Heads of Year (AHOYs) and Sixth Form Deputies (SFD) Years 7-13 These members of staff have reduced timetables and pupils should be made aware of who they are and how to contact them.
 SEND and Pupil Premium Teams All years These teams will arrange bespoke interventions to meet the needs of Pupil Premium and SEND pupils.
 Head of the Junior Department Years 3-6 These members of staff have reduced timetables and pupils should be made aware of who they are and how to contact them.
-Assistant Headteacher with responsibility for Key Stage 3 Years 7-9 Assistant Headteacher with responsibility for Key Stage 4 Years 10-11 Assistant Headteacher with responsibility for Key Stage 5 Years 12-13 The Deputy Headteacher [Pastoral] All years Problems regarding mental health and wellbeing should be escalated to The Deputy Headteacher [Pastoral].
+Assistant Headteacher with responsibility for Key Stage 3 Years 7-9 Assistant Headteacher with responsibility for Key Stage 4 Years 10-11 Assistant Headteacher with responsibility for Key Stage 5 Years 12-13 The Deputy Headteacher (Pastoral) All years Problems regarding mental health and wellbeing should be escalated to The Deputy Headteacher (Pastoral).
 The School Chaplain All years Operates an open-door policy.
-The Director of Music at the Cathedral and Cathedral Music Department Staff King's School Cathedral Choristers Director of Music at Peterborough Cathedral.
+The School Nurse All years Appointments can be made through the Pupil Support Officer for each Key Stage.
+The Director of Music at the Cathedral and and Cathedral Music Department Staff King's School Cathedral Choristers Director of Music at Peterborough Cathedral.
 Morning/afternoon weekend chorister commitments.

-8. Local Support
+Local Support

-In Peterborough, there are a range of providers specialising in children and young peoples' mental health and emotional wellbeing.
+In Peterborough, there is a range of organisations and groups offering support, including the CAMHS partnership, a group of providers specialising in children and young peoples mental health and emotional wellbeing.
 These partners deliver accessible support to children, young people and their families, whilst working with professionals to reduce the range of mental health issues through prevention, intervention, training and participation.
 Useful mental health websites and mental health apps are displayed on the School Website and bulletin and display boards.

-9. Warning Signs
+8. Warning Signs